 To connect your Adobe Commerce instance to the Adobe Experience Platform, sign in to your Adobe account using your Adobe ID.
 After you sign in, the IMS organization associated with your Adobe account is displayed in this section.

 When your Commerce instance successfully connects to Commerce Services, the catalog sync process exports product data from your Commerce server to Commerce Services.
+Currently, only Product Recommendations uses the catalog sync service.
 Learn more about the catalog sync process.